-- Use an air ionizer.
-Air ionizers use electrically charged molecules to remove particles, microbes, and odors from the air.
-Ionized particles are negatively charged and form a chemical bond with positively charged particles causing the odors.
-Once they bond, the molecules fall to the ground and get swept up with the vacuum when you clean.
+- Use an air ionizer: Air ionizers use electrically-charged molecules to remove particles, microbes, and odors from the air.
+Ionized particles are negatively charged.
+They form a chemical bond with positively-charged particles that cause the odor.
+Once they bond, the molecules fall to the ground and will then get swept up with the vacuum when you clean.

-- Spray a high-quality odor neutralizer.
-While an air freshener might mask the smell for a little while, odor neutralizers actually work to rid them from the air which makes them a good dead mouse odor eliminator.
-These sprays are hydrophobic which means they repel water.
-The particles that make up bad smells are also hydrophobic and hydrophobic things like to stick together.
-The spray molecules form a ring and the odor molecules get stuck.
-While the odors are not eliminated, they are trapped so they’re no longer circulating through the air.
+- Use a high-quality odor neutralizer: An air freshener might mask the smell for a little while.
+But, odor neutralizers actually work to remove smells from the air, which makes them a better dead mouse odor eliminator.
+These sprays are hydrophobic, meaning that they repel water.
+The particles that make up bad smells are also hydrophobic.
+Hydrophobic things like to stick together, so the spray molecules form a ring and the odor molecules get stuck.
+The odors aren’t eliminated but they are trapped, so they no longer circulate through the air.

-- Place a heavy-duty solid odor absorber.
-These products work under the same principle as a spray.
-The only differences are you can place them exactly where you need them and they work continuously.
+- Use a heavy-duty solid odor absorber: These products work using the same principles as sprays.
+The only difference is that you can place them exactly where you need to and they work continuously.
 This is a good choice if you know that the smell is coming from the wall but you can’t quite get to the source.
-Place an odor absorber at the closest vent or right next to the wall.
+If this happens, you can place an odor absorber at the closest vent or right next to the wall.

-- Eliminate any food sources that can attract them.
-For example, keep all dry dog and cat food in a sealed container and make sure your garbage cans have secure lids.
+- Eliminate any food sources that can attract mice.
+This means that you should keep all dry pet food in sealed containers and make sure that your garbage cans have secure lids.

-- Fill any holes in your foundation, eaves, and vents to prevent mice from being able to get in.
+- Fill any holes in your foundation, eaves, and vents to stop mice from being able to get in.

 - Be diligent.
-If you see any droppings or notice small holes in food boxes in the pantry, set traps until you’re sure you’ve gotten them all.
+If you see any droppings or notice small holes in food boxes in the pantry, set traps until you’re sure you’ve caught them all.

 If you do notice the smell of a dead mouse, don’t panic!
 Stay calm and get to work.
-The sooner you get started eliminating the smell, the sooner you’ll be able to relax and breathe easy.
+The sooner you start eliminating the smell, the sooner you’ll be able to relax and breathe easy.